abhiabhi0/iTravel/README.md

 # iTravel - Travel Web App

+Website displays destination to travel and other informations like price.

+Admin can login and add or update destination and details.

+User can also register, login and logout.

 - Used MVT (Model-View-Template) architecture of Django
 - Created models
 - Connected to database using ORM